ELRC provides childcare subsidies to income-eligible parents/guardians.

 - Parents/guardians must report all forms of household income including child support, Social Security, public benefits and any other income.

 - The Children and Youth Agency handles referrals to the program for foster families.
-Income documentation is not necessary, but work hours must be validated.

 - Teen parents are eligible to enroll and must attend an education program.